Mulher na Montanha: Background

-Mulher na Montanha (Portuguese for "Woman on the Mountain") is the third studio album by Brazilian psychedelic rock band Violeta de Outono.
-The band began work on the album in 1995, and was only recorded as demos that circulated among the fans during the 90's.
-These demos wouldn't be released until September 27, 1999 by Voiceprint Records, being their first of many albums to be so.
-It was also their first album of new material since 1989's Em Toda Parte.
+These tracks and the re-recorded versions would not be widely released until September 27, 1999 by Voiceprint Records, being their first of many albums to be so.
+It was also their first studio album with new material since Em Toda Parte.

 The track "Terra Distante" previously appeared in Em Toda Parte, and was re-recorded for this release.

-According to Fabio Golfetti, the lyrics to "Sonho" were based on a poem by Chinese poet Li Bai.
+In addition, according to Fabio Golfetti, the lyrics to "Sonho" were based on a poem by Chinese poet Li Bai.

-Voiceprint re-issued Mulher na Montanha in 2003, containing three bonus tracks – re-recorded versions of two tracks which previously appeared in their 1986 EP Reflexos da Noite and a cover of Pink Floyd's "Astronomy Domine".
+Voiceprint re-issued Mulher na Montanha in 2003, containing three bonus tracks – remastered versions of two tracks which previously appeared in their 1986 EP Reflexos da Noite and a cover of Pink Floyd's "Astronomy Domine", previously featured on Rumo Leste.